uthanhercules/lightweight-rpggen.github.io/README.md

 ## Character Generator to Tabletop RPGs

 Project made for personal use.
-It is a character generator for tabletop RPGs.
+It is a character generator for the tabletop RPG Advanced Dungeons and Dragons 2nd Edition.

 ## Technology
 Here are the technologies used in this project.